What to Expect on Your Glider Ride Over Vancouver Island

 Sunglasses

-Light jacket (it can be cooler at altitude)
+Depending on the day, a light jacket (it can be cooler at altitude)

 Comfortable, closed-toe shoes